-If you are unable to pay your bill due to the current COVID-19 pandemic, please email email@example.com or contact us during normal business hours at (858) 668-4401.
+If you have any questions regarding your account, please email email@example.com or contact us during normal business hours at (858) 668-4401.
 Please leave a voice mail if a customer services representative is unable to answer your call right away.

 Why do I still have to pay my bill?

 As Poway water service is a public utility, California law (Proposition 218) prohibits giving public funds to any person or entity.
 Waiving your bill would put an extra and disproportionate burden on other ratepayers and would be considered a gift of public funds.
 Other utilities, such as electric and phone companies, can offer discounts and bill forgiveness as they are for-profit agencies.

 How can I pay my bill?

 City Hall is now open and cash or check payments are accepted at the Customer Services counter during regular business hours.
 Payments can be mailed to our PO Box, brought to our after-hours drop box located in the City Hall parking lot, or online.
 Please visit our Pay My Bill webpage for details.

 Recognizing the significant economic impact of COVID-19, San Diego County has new resources and other benefits available to residents and businesses for assistance with utilities and rent/mortgage payments, food pantries, and other needs.
 If you would like more information about eligibility requirements or how to apply, we have two referrals to recommend:

 - County’s Emergency Rental and Utilities Assistance Program The City has partnered with the County as a participating agency to assist eligible Poway households who have been financially impacted by the COVID-19 pandemic.
 The program provides payment assistance for participating landlords and renters who need help with rent and utilities.
 Applications are still being accepted and will be accepted until funds are no longer available.